W1llB/News-App/PLAN.md

     - Search input for keyword search
     - Generate article list by topic
     - Sort article by most relevant or most recent
+    - Date selectors to set time period to search within
   - Article list
     - Article card
+    - Image resource of publisher icons/ logos to display for common news outlets
   - Reader later list - section to save your favourite articles